Is fashion a danger to our environment?

 Shopping Trends have changed

 Nowadays the internet is growing more and more powerful and younger people, in particular, follow trends set by their fashion influencers.
-One of them, Niomi Smart has started to call for a change in attitude.
-Having been informed about the damage fast fashion causes on the world, she thinks that talking directly to her followers might bring in results.
+One of them, Niomi Smart, has called for a change in attitude.
+Having been informed about the damage fast fashion causes to the world, she thinks that talking directly to her followers might bring in results.

 To wear a new outfit more than once or perhaps swap it with your family or friends should not be looked down on.
 To suddenly stop shopping is not realistic.
-We must become aware of the millions of gallons of fresh water needed to grow cotton or the fact that this water is then polluted with toxic chemicals to dye the clothes.
-This is necessary.
+We must realize the millions of gallons of freshwater needed to grow cotton, or that they pollute this water with toxic chemicals to dye the clothes.

 Source: BBC, story by Radhika Sanghani on 9 October 2018